What Happens to Unused HRA Funds: Complete Guide to Rollover Rules and Options

 Final Thoughts

 HRA rollover rules vary widely.
 Whether employees can keep unused HRA funds into the next year depends entirely on how the employer designs their HRA.
 Most plans require careful review by brokers, benefits leaders, and plan participants to avoid surprises.
-If maximizing employee satisfaction and healthcare outcomes is a top goal, forward-thinking platforms like Venteur make it easy to design HRA policies that inspire trust, empower choice, and protect health—now and for years to come.
+If maximizing employee satisfaction and healthcare outcomes is a top goal, forward-thinking platforms like Venteur make it easy to design HRA policies that inspire trust, empower choice, and protect health, now and for years to come.

 Ready to future-proof your benefits?
-Visit Venteur to see how you can offer flexible, transparent, and employee-focused health benefits that meet the needs of today’s workforce.
+Visit Venteur to see how you can offer flexible, transparent, and employee-focused health benefits that meet the needs of today's workforce.
+Health systems and organizations of all sizes can benefit from Venteur's approach to modern benefits administration.

 You got questions, we got answers!